+Object Description

-Object Description • WAN Connections Select IPSEC from the list.
-Primary DNS Server (Optional) Enter the DNS IP address in dotted-decimal notation provided by your ISP.
-Secondary DNS Server (Optional) Enter another DNS IP address in dotted-decimal notation provided by your ISP.
+WAN Connections Select IPSEC from the list.

+Primary DNS Server (Optional) Enter the DNS IP address in dotted-decimal notation provided

+by your ISP.

+Secondary DNS Server (Optional) Enter another DNS IP address in dotted-decimal notation

+provided by your ISP.

-- IDO " Connection address For an IPSec connection, all host addresses must be of the same family Address Family (IPv4 and IPv6 use different Address Families).
-IPSec Operation Mode Select the IPSec Operation Mode from the drop-down list.
-This field allows you to set the connection type to any of the ne following: Select Tunnel to specify a Host to Host, Host to Subnet (Road Warrior), or Subnet to Su bnet Tunnel.
-This is by far the most common connection type.
-Select Transport to specify y a Host to Host Transport mo ode tunnel.
-This connection type is much le ss common, and would genera lly only be used if you are attempting to es tablish and IPSec connection to another host which specifically requires this mode. • IPSec Connection Type Select Passthrough to disable IPSec processing on packets associated with the tunnel.
+Connection address For an IPSec connection n, all host addresses must b e of the same family Address Family (IPv4 and IPv6 use different Address Fan nilies). • IPSec Operation Mode Select the IPSec Operation n Mode from the drop-down list • This field allows you to set the connection type to any of t he following: Select Tunnel to specify a Host to Host, Host to Subnet (Road Warrior), or Subnet to Su ubnet Tunnel.
+This is by far the e most common connection type.
+Select Transport to specif y a Host to Host Transport m ode tunnel.
+This connection type is much le ess common, and would genera lly only be used if you are attempting to es stablish and IPSec connection to another host which specifically requires this mode.
+IPSec Connection Type Select Passthrough to dis sable IPSec processing on pac kets associated with the tunnel.
 We can't imagine a scenario where you would use this connection type.
-I mean seriously, if you don't allow IPSec to process the packets then you don't really have a tunnel, right?
-Still, the underlying protocol supports this mode, and so here we are.
-Select Drop to cause the kernel to drop IPSec packets associated the tunnel.
+I mean se eriously, if you don't allow IPSe c to process the ally have a tunnel, right?
+Still, the underlying protocol supports this mod le, and so here we are.
+Select Drop to cause the kernel to drop IPSec packets associated with the tunnel.
 Select Reject to cause the kernel to reject IPSec packets associated with the tunnel.
-Perfect Forward Secrecy (PFS)-PFS ensures that a given IPSec SA vas not derived from any other secret, like some other keys.
-In other words, if someone breaks a key, PFS ensures that the attacker is not enabled, someone can able to derive any other key.
-If PFS is not enabled, someone can be able to derive any other key.
-SA secret key, copy all the II • data, and then use knowledge of the IKE SA secret in order to compromise the IPSec SAs setup by this IKE SA.
-With PFS, breaking DECIDII Crown cker immediate access to IPSe • PFS DH Group needs to break each IPSed C. THE attacker change protocol allows two par ties without any initial shared secret to create one securely.
-The following Modula Exponential (MODP) and Elliptic Curve (EC2N) Diffie-Hellman (als known as "Oakley") Group s are supported: Diffie-Hellman Group Name Reference Group 1 768 bit MODP group RFC 2409
+Perfect Forward Secrecy (PFS)-PFS ensures that a given IPSec SA any other secret, like some other • s a key, PFS ensures that the key.
+If PFS is not enabled, , , SA secret key, copy all the I • owledge of the IKE SA secr As setup by this IKE SA.
+With PFS DH Group cker immediate access to IPSe o i i opiii oloup needs to break each IPSec o.
+The attacker change protocol allows two par ties without any , , , create one securely.
+The following • Exponential (MODP) and I Elliptic Curve (EC2N) Diffie -Hellman (also known as "Oakley") Group s are supported: Diffie-Hellman Group Name Reference Group 1 768 bit MODP group RFC 2409